SNAS/website/site/content/gettingstarted/GETTING_STARTED.md

 ### Happy Browsing!!!

-Login to OpenBMP UI and start browsing!
+Login to SNAS UI and start browsing!